EphraimCompEng/multiplicity/README.md

-# Multiplier Lab
+# MultiPy

 A powerful tool to research, build, and optimise multipliers.

 # Why?

 Generating and analysing multiplier designs by hand is labour intensive, even for small datasets.
 For entire [truth tables](https://en.wikipedia.org/wiki/Truth_table), this becomes close to impossible after 8-bits.

-Multiplier Lab aims to be a general tool for:
+MultiPy aims to be a general tool for:

 - Building partial product reduction layers
-- Generate entire truth tables of custom multipliers
+- Generate complete truth tables of custom multipliers
 - Analyse and plot trends across entire datasets
-- Track a bits, columns, rows of reduction stages
+- Track bits, columns, rows of reduction stages

 # Documentation

 [link/to/documentation](https://github.com/EphraimCompEng/multiplier-lab/tree/master/docs)